-In many ways, the ChefSteps Joule is equal or superior to the Anova Precision Cooker.
-It’s physically smaller, it’s just as accurate, it heats up water faster, and it can cook with less water in a pot thanks to a magnetic base and its unique pump system.
-We love the app, which works over either a Wi-Fi or Bluetooth connection.
-What the Joule lacks is on-board controls.
-There’s no screen, no buttons, nothing.
-It’s entirely controlled from a smartphone or tablet, meaning you can’t adjust the temperature or start a cook from the unit itself.
-For some people this won’t be a problem at all, but having to rely on a secondary device as the only form of control is a big enough demerit to keep the Joule from becoming our top pick.
+In many ways, the ChefSteps Joule is equal or superior to the Anova Precision Cooker Wi-Fi.
+It’s physically smaller, it’s just as accurate, it heats up water faster, and it can cook with less water in a pot thanks to a magnetic base and a unique pump system.
+We love the app, which works over either Wi-Fi or Bluetooth.
+What the Joule lacks is on-board controls—no screen, no buttons, nothing.
+You control it entirely from a smartphone or tablet, so you can’t adjust the temperature or start a cook from the unit itself, as you can with the Anova model.
+For some people this won’t be a problem, but having to rely on a secondary device as the only form of control is a big enough demerit to keep the Joule from becoming our top pick.

 Sous vide cooking is only the first step when it comes to meat.
-After the protein is cooked through, searing provides a delicious, crispy brown exterior.
-While you can finish your food in a pan, we found Bernzomatic’s TS8000 to be the fastest tool for searing.
+After you’ve cooked the protein through, searing creates a delicious, crispy brown exterior.
+Although you can finish your food in a pan, we found Bernzomatic’s TS8000 to be the fastest tool for searing.
 It attaches to a standard camping propane tank and is easy to use.

-Nick Guy has been interested in the intersection of food and tech since middle school when Emeril Live was appointment viewing for him.
-He’s been cooking sous vide since November 2014, when he first got his hands on the Anova Precision Cooker (if you don’t count his pretty successful attempts with hot water and a cooler!).
+Nick Guy has been interested in the intersection of food and tech since middle school, when Emeril Live was appointment viewing for him.
+He has been cooking sous vide since November 2014, when he first got his hands on the Anova Precision Cooker (if you don’t count his pretty successful attempts with hot water and a cooler!).

-Now a mainstay of cooking shows and Internet discussions, sous vide involves sealing your food—ideally within a vacuum—and then immersing it in warm water for hours at a time until the entire thing reaches a uniform temperature.
+Now a mainstay of cooking shows and Internet discussions, sous vide involves using a tool, such as the immersion circulators we tested here, to heat up water and keep it at a set temperature.
+Then you seal your food—ideally within a vacuum—and immerse it in the hot water for hours at a time until the entire thing reaches a uniform temperature.
 The result?
 Steak that’s a perfect medium rare throughout (no cold, raw centers or overcooked outsides), chicken so tender that you don’t even need a knife, and eggs the consistency of custard.
 That’s what sous vide can do.
-And for the most part, making that happen is quite easy.
+And for the most part, making that happen is easy.